ltdrdata/ComfyUI-extension-tutorials/ComfyUI-Impact-Pack/tutorial/ImpactWildcard.md

     * {n1-n2$$ or $$sel1|sel2|...} - Select between n1 and n2 items using ' or ' as a separator.

+### Limitation
+* When converting Seed to input, only `ImpactInt` and `Seed (rgthree)` are allowed as input.
+  * The wildcard feature of Impact/Inspire needs to be determined before the workflow is executed since it requires storing information populated in the workflow.
+  * It is not possible to receive the execution results of other nodes as input.
+Even if you use `ImpactInt` or `Seed (rgthree)`, the current prompt only reads the superficial input provided in the prompt and does not utilize the execution results of other nodes.

 ### Special Syntax for ImpactWildcardEncode/Detailer Wildcard/Inspire Wildcard
 * `<lora:loraname:model_weight:clip_weight>`: In a wildcard prompt, you can directly specify LoRA to load.
 If you omit the `clip_weight`, it is treated the same as `model_weight`.
 * `BREAK`: Separately encode the prompts and connect them using `Conditioning (Concat)`.